Explore everything from world history to 21st century dance to political philosophy with a liberal arts degree.

 You can earn your accelerated undergraduate liberal arts degree from Lindenwood University by attending classes in the evening, typically one night a week.
 Lindenwood University brings the courses to you.
 We offer 8 locations, including our St. Charles campus and Belleville, Illinois, sister location.
 You can also receive free support services that are available to every Lindenwood University student, including financial aid assistance, tutoring, and access to a professional academic services coordinator and faculty advisor.

-Earning a Liberal Studies Degree at Lindenwood University
+Earning a Interdisciplinary Studies Degree at Lindenwood University

 The core curriculum is made up of four clusters, each containing nine credit hours.
 Those clusters are made up of American studies, communications processes, foundations of communications, and social science focus.
 Several elective clusters allow you to pick subject matter that interests you most.

-What Can I Do With a Liberal Studies Degree?
+What Can I Do With a Interdisciplinary Studies Degree?